Rulikkk/awesome-power-bi/README.md

 * [Bullet Chart](https://github.com/Microsoft/powerbi-visuals-bulletchart) — A bullet chart that includes four orientations and a few customization options.
 Use to feature a single measure against a qualitative range.
 * [Cartogram](https://github.com/Microsoft/powerbi-visuals-drilldown-cartogram) — Displays a hierarchical map set as a circle for each location, with size/color from specified values.
 * [Chiclet Slicer](https://github.com/Microsoft/PowerBI-visuals-ChicletSlicer) — Use this slicer to display image and/or text buttons that act as an in-canvas filter.
 Define additional properties for the layout & selection to customize this slicer to meet your specific needs.
-* [Chord Diagram](https://github.com/Microsoft/powerbi-visuals-chord) — A chord diagram is a graphical method of displaying the inter-relationships between data in a matrix.
+* [Chord Diagram](https://github.com/Microsoft/powerbi-visuals-chord) — A chord diagram is a graphical method of displaying the interrelationships between data in a matrix.
 * [Choropleth](https://github.com/Microsoft/powerbi-visuals-drilldown-choropleth) — Displays a hierarchical map set with each location filled in a color from specified values.
 * [Dotplot](https://github.com/Microsoft/powerbi-visuals-dotplot) — A dot plot is used to show a representation of the distribution of frequencies.
 It is most often used to show counts of an occurrence.
 * [Drilldown Player](https://github.com/Microsoft/powerbi-visuals-drilldown-player) — Animates report components like a slicer on autopilot.